cleolibrary/CLEO-Redux/docs/en/other-features.md

 [See demo on YouTube](https://www.youtube.com/watch?v=LAi2syrsxJg)

 Hot reload for CS scripts does not work when CLEO Redux runs alongside CLEO Library (e.g. in classic San Andreas).

+## Main Menu Information

+CLEO Redux displays the information such as the version and the amount of active scripts in the main menu of GTA III / Vice City and San Andreas.
+To disable this information set [`DisplayMenuInfo`](./config.md#general) to `0`.